DamienDeSousa/scheduledTaskBundle/README.md

 To do that, run the following command on your cmd:
 `schtasks /CREATE /TN "uniqueName" /TR "php D:\path\to\your\project\bin\console cron:run" /SC minute`

-Make sure that schtasks is globally install on your system.
+Make sure that schtasks is globally installed on your system.

 ### Linux OS